clustericious/Yars/README.md

 side.
 You may request this check be skipped by setting the `X-Yars-Skip-Verify` header to any value.

+# ACKNOWLEDGEMENT

+Thanks to Brian Duggan (BDUGGAN) for doing most of the initial work on Yars, and David Golden (XDG, DAGOLDEN) for describing Yars strength as "Write availablity and eventual read consistency and availablity".

 # SEE ALSO

 - [Yars::Client](https://metacpan.org/pod/Yars::Client)